igmtink/dotfiles-igmtink-v2/README.md

 ```shell
 cargo install eza
 ```
-- After installation set the aliases for `Eza` by editing the `config.fish` that located on `/.config/fish/`, you can edit the `config.fish` by running this command in `shell` and add this line.
+- After installation set the aliases for `Eza` by editing the `config.fish` that located on `/.config/fish/` and add this line.
 ```fish
 if type -q eza
   alias ll "eza -l -g --icons"